-During adverse or threatening weather conditions, Members should make a special effort to maintain UHF and/or Mobile Phone communications.
-As Mobile Phone and UHF reception is not always available, Members should periodically check for Voice Mail and SMSs.
-Members, who use a channel other than UHF Channel 12 should maintain a scan on Channel 12.
+During adverse or threatening weather conditions, Members should make a special effort to maintain UHF and/or mobile phone communications.
+However, as mobile phone and UHF reception is not always available, Members should periodically check for Voicemail and SMSs.
+Members who use a channel other than UHF Channel 12 should maintain a scan on Channel 12.